 Prediction markets are already considered the most powerful forecasting tool we have in the human arsenal.
 The idea is that when you combine the ideas of game theory and wisdom of the crowd, you’ll generally get more accurate predictions than could be expected from even a panel of experts in any given field.

 Augur is an exciting project that plans to create the first ever decentralized prediction market.
 Instead of having a bookie who takes bets, reports on the outcomes of events, and redistributes the funds accordingly, this can now be done in a decentralized manner.

 Augur accomplishes this using Reputation, a coin which is used to incentivize holders to report honestly about the outcomes of events.
 When Reputation holders report honestly, they earn more Reputation.
 When they report dishonestly, they lose their Reputation.

 Augur is currently in the beta phase, but recent development updates indicate that they’re making significant progress towards a launch.
-Although their USD market cap has increased over 50% in the past month alone, this may still be one of the more undervalued crypto projects out there.
+Although their USD market cap has increased to over $520 million, this may still be one of the more undervalued crypto projects out there.
 People love gambling, and Augur has the chance to provide a superior forecasting platform that blows their centralized competition away.
 If they can pull it off, it’s all up from here.